Tips for a First Year Teacher Written by Veteran Teacher Cindy Koopmans

 So what this list is not, is a New Teacher Checklist, but you can find a super good one of those here.
 And this list is definitely not exhaustive, but I found this list of 100 Things I've Learned which I thought was super cool, too.
 But even this list of 100 doesn’t cover it all.
 (The first thing on the list is if you see a toilet, go or you might not get the chance again.
 That made me laugh out loud because it is true!)

-So please do remember as you read these tips that they are formulated around my personal philosophy of what habits and behaviors a true educational professional should possess.
+So please do remember as you read these tips for first year teachers that they are formulated around my personal philosophy of what habits and behaviors a true educational professional should possess.

 And honestly, I wish you were here sitting across from me.
 With the two of us face-to-face, you could ask me clarifying questions.
 I’d reassure you that undoubtedly you will formulate your own, very unique and special teaching philosophy.
 And that philosophy won’t be set in stone, but will continually evolve as you dig deeper and deeper into teacher life.